Branched coverings of the sphere having a completely invariant continuum with infinitely many Wada Lakes: Indecomposable Continua.

-\begin{ex} (1) Let $\Sigma=2^\Z$ and $\sigma$ the shift.
+\begin{ex} Let $\Sigma=2^\Z$ and $\sigma$ the shift.
 If $X$ is the suspension of $\sigma$ then it is locally Cantor times interval, there are dense leaves and closed leaves.
 So $X$ is indecomposable.
-Question: is it true that if $X$ is contained in a surface then the existence of dense leaves implies that every leaf is dense?\\ (2) Let $h$ be a homeomorphism of the interval $[0,1]$ and $C$, as usual, the middle thirds Cantor set.
-Assume that $h$ carries $C\cap [0,1/9]$ to $C\cap [0,1/3]$ and $C\cap[1/9,1]$ in $C\cap [2/3,1]$.
-If $X$ is the suspension of the restriction of $h$ to $C$ then $X$ is on the hypothesis of this section and no leaf is dense.
-Of course, $X$ is decomposable the compos of each point strictly contains the leaf. \end{ex}
+Question: is it true that if $X$ is contained in a surface then the existence of dense leaves implies that every leaf is dense?\\ Let $h$ be a homeomorphism of the interval $[0,1]$ and $C$ the middle thirds Cantor set.
+Assume that $h$ carries $C\cap [0,1/9]$ to $C\cap [0,1/3]$ and $C\cap[2/9,1]$ in $C\cap [2/3,1]$.
+If $X$ is the suspension of the restriction of $h$ to $C$ then $X$ is a continuum which is locally the product $C\times I$ and no leaf is dense. $X$ is decomposable. \end{ex}